-Please note that the school works with 22 different boroughs.
+Please note that the school works with many different boroughs in Greater London and Surrey.

-Types of Abuse, Neglect and Exploitation
+Types of Abuse and Neglect

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.
-We must also consider if, how and where they see, hear, or experience its effects.